Pham-Hoang-Thach/mcq-balance-engine/README.md

 - 🆔 **Random 3-digit exam code**: Each combo is given a unique ID stored on disk.
 - 📤 **Export cleaned buffer**: Removes metadata, renumbers questions, and optionally shows tags.
 - 📥 **Extract correct answers**: Outputs answers into a CSV file from Org `:Correct:` properties.
+- 🔍 **mcq-check-missing-correct-answers**: Identify questions missing the `:Correct:` property in your Org-mode files.
+It displays clickable links to those questions, making it easy to fix them.

 # Installation